 Conclusion

-Operationalizing threat intelligence through CTI frameworks represents a vital evolution in modern cybersecurity operations.
+Operationalizing threat intelligence through CTI frameworks represents a critical evolution in modern cybersecurity operations.
 Integrating automated workflows, structured intelligence requirements, and contextual threat data enables organizations to achieve faster response times and more informed decision-making.
-By systematically implementing CTI methodologies and proper tooling, security teams can maintain a proactive security posture while effectively managing emerging threats across the threat environment.
+By systematically implementing CTI methodologies and proper tooling, security teams can maintain a proactive security posture while effectively managing emerging threats across the threat setting.